mfinkle/web-adb/README.md

 ```

 #### `/shell` (`POST`, `text/plain`):
-takes a `JSON` object and returns a plain text status
+executes a shell command on the given device. takes a `JSON` object and returns a plain text status
 ```
 {
   "device": "<device-id>",